jakess22/make-c-cpp_new_gtest/README.md

 Requirements
 ------------

-`Makefile` requires GNU Make and the GCC toolchain (or any other that supports `-M`-like dependency generation).
-It may be possible to use `Makefile` in other environments with little or no modificaiton.
+`Makefile` requires GNU Make, the GCC toolchain, and makes use of several Unix commands.
+It may be possible to use `Makefile` in other environments with little or no modification, but it hasn't been tested here!

 Example
 -------